grame-cncm/faustdoc/mkdocs/docs/manual/architectures.md

 };
 ```

 The API is simple enough to give a great flexibility to audio architectures implementations.
 The  `init` method should initialize the audio.
 At  `init` exit, the system should be in a safe state to recall the  `dsp` object state.
-Here is the hierachy of some of the supported audio drivers:
+Here is the hierarchy of some of the supported audio drivers:

 <img src="architectures/img/AudioHierarchy.jpg" class="mx-auto d-block" width="70%">